Can You Reuse Daily Contacts?

-When minor irritants such as dust accumulate on the surface, reusing the contacts can cause eye irritation, accompanied by pain, itchiness, red eyes or eye infection.
+When minor irritants such as dust accumulate on the surface, reusing the contacts can cause eye irritation.
+This can be accompanied by pain, itchiness, red eyes, or eye infection.

 2. Corneal Abrasion

-Damaged contacts are likely to move, shift, or even injure your cornea (front of your eye).
+Damaged contacts will likely move, shift, or even injure your cornea (front of your eye).
 This is because they no longer match the cornea’s curvature.